-A 95/10 random sample of the ID Waiver recipients were selected to participate in the annual PES interviews from all 3 Regional Centers.
-A total of 93 recipients were selected for PES interviews for the 2021 waiver year.
-DHCFP QA staff mailed out 93 surveys to selected recipients due to the COVID-19 pandemic precautions.
-RRC had a total of 12 recipients, SRC had a total of 21 recipients and DRC had a total of 60 recipients that were randomly selected.
-The cover letter notified the recipients and/or designated representative that DHCFP QA staff would be calling to assist with the completion of the survey by phone and offered the option to return their completed survey by mail.
-Of the 93 surveys mailed out, 22 were completed by phone or the completed survey was returned by mail, 1 was partially completed, 1 recipient moved out of State and the remaining 69 recipients did not participate either by choice, or due to other circumstances such as, recipient waiver case being closed or as a direct result of the COVID-19 pandemic precautions.
+A 95/10 random sample of the ID Waiver recipients were selected to participate in the annual PES interviews from all 3 regional centers.
+A total of 93 recipients were selected for PES interviews for WY5.
+Due to budget and staff constraints DHCFP QA staff mail out the survey with a letter advising the recipients and their guardians as to when staff will begin calling to complete the survey with them over the phone.
+The letter also advises the recipients and guardians that if they choose, they can call to request a specific day and time to complete the survey with DHCFP QA staff or complete the survey themselves and return it via mail, email or fax.

+Of the 93 recipients selected, the regional breakdown is as follows; RRC had 12 recipients, SRC had 22 recipients and DRC had 59 recipients.
+Of the 93 surveys mailed out, 29 were completed by phone or the completed survey was returned by mail, 2 recipients moved out of state and the remaining 62 recipients did not participate either by choice, or due to other circumstances.

-Recipient issues determined to be critical and in need of immediate attention, such as unmet need or abuse or neglect, were promptly communicated to the appropriate Regional Center staff or Adult Protective Services.
+Recipient issues determined to be critical and in need of immediate attention, such as unmet need or abuse or neglect, were promptly communicated to the appropriate regional center staff or Adult Protective Services.